Under the deal, Fogle will plead guilty to child porn charges and to traveling across state lines to have sex with teenage girls

 Under the plea deal, the government agrees to recommend less than 13 years in prison for Fogle.
 Also, Fogle’s lawyers agree to ask the judge for no less than a 5-year prison term.

-Fogle, 37, will also pay restitution to the 14 victims who were secretly photographed or who he paid for sex.
-Each victim will get $100,000 to help with counseling, support and other assistance.
+Fogle, 37, also will pay restitution to the 14 victims who were secretly photographed in the images possessed by Fogle or who he paid for sex.
+Each victim will get $100,000, funds intended for counseling, support and other assistance.

 According to court documents, the charges against Fogle are related to his relationship with Russell C. Taylor, the executive director of the Jared Foundation, who was arrested more than two months ago on federal child pornography charges.